Haskell Monads

 Introduction

-A few days ago I was introduced to the concept of monads
+A few days ago I was introduced to the concept of monads.
+In this post

 I want to go over the concept to solidify it in my memory.